HELLO MY LOVELY READERS <3

 AND WITHOUT FURTHER RANTING... :

-Damn, forgot to turn down my volume.
-I looked at my phone and slid the alarm off.
-The time flashing in my face.
-‘7:30 pm’ ..
-I rolled my eyes and sighed.
-Working nights were stressful but awesome, some of the best times of my life.
+Damn, I forgot to turn down the volume to that thing.
+With a groan, I looked at my phone and slide the alarm off.
+7:30 PM was flashing in my face.
+I rolled my eyes and sighed not wanting to wake up yet.
+Working nights was stressful but awesome at the same time.
 Working as an ER nurse had its perks and I never ran out of stories from it.

-I had fallen asleep around 1 after teaching my tot classes ballet and tumbling.
+I had fallen asleep around 1 PM after teaching my tot classes ballet and tumbling.
 Dance was my entire life before I went into nursing.
 My whole 25 years of life, I was always dancing to something.
 I looked from my ceiling to my wall in front of me.
-There hung two degrees.
-Oakley McIntosh: Bachelors of Dance Education .. and the one below Oakley McIntosh: Masters of Nursing.
+There my degrees.
+Oakley McIntosh: Bachelors of Dance Education and the one below Oakley McIntosh: Masters of Nursing.
 School had always come to me as an escape.
-Turning my head I reached for the picture frame on my nightstand and sighed a heavy sigh.
+Turning my head, I reached for the picture frame on my nightstand and sighed a heavy sigh at the memory.

 A picture of me and my mother came into my vision.
 We parted ways years ago, but my heart still thinks she’ll come back to me.
-She must be traveling the world with her new husband by now.
-I haven’t heard a word from her in six years..
+I would imagine she would've remarried by now, moved across the world... who knows.
+I haven’t heard a word from her in five years.

-Shrugging I placed the picture back on my nightstand, stretched and got out of bed and into the bathroom.
+Shrugging away the thoughts I placed the picture back on my nightstand, stretched and got out of bed and into the bathroom.
 I glanced at myself in the mirror.
-My untamed dark red hair fell around my face.
+My untamed dark red hair fell around my face in a heap.
 I locked eyes with myself.
 My hazel eyes blankly staring back at me.

-Reaching my suv, an all blacked out Volvo xc40.
+I reached my SUV, an all blacked out Volvo xc40.
 The winters here in London were harsh.
 My drive to work sucked less with my miracle of a vehicle.
-I slid in the drivers side and took off out of my driveway.
+I slid in the driver’s side and took off out of my driveway.
 Pulling into the street I looked in my rear view mirror to my little cottage and smiled.

 I had bought my house a little over a year ago when I started working at the ER.
 Most of my coworkers wanted me to room with them in the city, but I hated the city.
-Besides the mer 15 minutes more to my drive time wasn’t going to hurt, but city noise all day when you sleep all day.. that I couldn’t stand.
+Besides the mere 15 minutes more to my drive time wasn’t going to hurt, but city noise all day when you sleep all day; that I couldn’t stand.